 LinkedIn’s focus on job searching and professional networking makes it a valuable platform for large brands, small businesses, and entrepreneurs.
 There’s a lot you can do on LinkedIn beyond the basics of building a profile and connecting with your colleagues.
 Your business can have a slice of the fun too!

-A LinkedIn Company Page is a profile within the social platform that represents your business.
+A LinkedIn business page is a profile within the social platform that represents your business.
 It acts as the voice of your brand, and it helps other LinkedIn members learn more about your business, products or services, and job opportunities.

 linkedin company page - example midsize plumbing business

-• LinkedIn generates up to three times more conversions than Twitter and Facebook.
+• LinkedIn generates up to three times more conversions than X and Facebook.

 • 79% of businesses see LinkedIn as a very good source of leads, and 43% say they sourced at least one customer from LinkedIn.